-Ah, what better way to celebrate with the locals than over a swig of alcohol!
-You may be asked to join in a toast, so it’s always a nice surprise when a foreigner is able to say cheers in the other local country’s language.
+What better way to celebrate with the locals than over a drink?
+You may be asked to join in a toast, so be ready.
+It’s always a nice surprise when a foreigner is able to say cheers in the local country’s language.

 Most cheers are to honor your health and well being.
 They translate loosely to “to your health”.
 Others simply mean cheers.
 Some languages translate differently, such as “kanpai” in Japanese, meaning to “empty the glass”.
 The locals of Moldova toast “noroc” wishing good fortune and luck to come.
 All and all, learning to say cheers is one of the most fun, useful language phrases to know.